AYCHWAY/FieldNotes/README.md

 # Fieldnotes
 ![]()
-A map tool to easily corwdsource notes from the field.
+A map tool to easily crowdsource notes from the field.

 ## Features
 - Customize and deploy the entire tool for a reporting project within minutes